josemrodriguezf/josemrodriguezf.github.io/_pages/publications.md

 Reports
 ---------------------

+Medellín-Azuara, J., Escriva-Bou, A., **Rodríguez-Flores, J.M.**, Cole, S.A, Abatzoglou, J.T., Viers,J.H., Santos, N., and Sumner, D.A. **Economic Impacts of the 2020-2022 Drought on California Agriculture (2022).
+A report for the California Department of Food and Agriculture**.
+Water Systems Management Lab.
+University of California, Merced 35p.
+Available at this [link](http://drought.ucmerced.edu)

 Medellín-Azuara, J., Escriva-Bou, A., Abatzoglou, J.A., Viers, J.H, Cole, S.A., **Rodríguez-Flores, J.M.**, and Sumner, D.A.
 (2022). **"Economic Impacts of the 2021 Drought on California Agriculture.
 Preliminary Report."** University of California, Merced.
 Available at this [link](https://wsm.ucmerced.edu/wp-content/uploads/2022/02/2021-Drought-Impact-Assessment_20210224.pdf)